Corporate reconstruction concession

 Transactions involving dutiable property

-Your application for the concession must be lodged (along with all supporting documentation) at the same time that the relevant transfer documents are lodged for assessment via Duties Online.
+Your application for the concession must be lodged (along with all supporting documentation) at the same time as the relevant transfer documents are lodged for assessment via Duties Online.

 Relevant acquisitions